artsiomshshshsk/openX-recruitment-task/README.md

 - `Mockito` - mocking objects for unit testing

-# Thank you for you time and consideration!
+# Thank you for your time and consideration!